BWPT-Ride-For-Life/Ride-For-Life-BE/README.md

     email: 'kevcarr@example.com',
     password: 'anunsafepassword',
     location_id: 1, // must choose 1, 2, or 3
-    price: 100 // note that this currency is in shllings })
+    price: 100, // note that this currency is in shllings
+    phoneNumber: 555-555-5555 // This is part of stretch.
+If implempted, this would have to be a working phone number.
+A fake number or null is okay for now.
+  })
 })
   .then(res => res.json())